Chicago Public Schools will return to in-person learning a day later than expected after district and union fail to reach agreement - KESQ

 The union said in a statement that its “officers and attorneys” had “waited for hours for CPS to join them in bargaining” on Sunday.

-Lightfoot spoke with CTU President Jesse Sharkey in a “cordial” phone call Sunday afternoon, both CPS and CTU officials said.
+Lightfoot spoke with Sharkey in a “cordial” phone call Sunday afternoon, both CPS and CTU officials said.

+Sharkey said that although he was disappointed in the outcome of the meeting, the union will continue to bargain.

+“We’re not seeing the compromises at the table we would need in order to get agreement on what we think are just a handful of important issues,” he said during the virtual news conference.
+“We’re going to stay bargaining and we’re going to stay committed to this process.”

 CPS CEO: ‘Schools can safely reopen’